samuelleeplus/androidApplication/README.md

 ## Frameworks & Tools Used
 ### Back-end

 For the server side, I used **Spring Boot** to develop **RESTful Web Service**, along with other open-source APIs including JPARepository.
+Although the backend services was initially developed in a monolithic form, it is currently being changed to a microservice architecture.
 [Spring Boot](https://github.com/spring-projects/spring-boot) is an open source Java-based framework, and is often used to create stand-alone applications/micro-services.

 ---
 ### Front-end